shieldercsh/obsidian/CTF/2025 squ1rrel CTF upsolving.md

 }
 ```

 `alloca` function is like `malloc`, but it use stack space.
 And don't you think that the name length limit of 0x100000000 is too long?
 If we input big number, It allocates the stack where `flag.txt` is stored.
-So we can manipulate this position.
+So we can modulate the value of that stack position.
+After `userinfo` end, it get user input and compare with the value of that stack position.
+So,